 Decentralized VPNs (dVPNs) are VPN solutions where users share their resources in exchange for other users bandwidth or, more recently, a cryptocurrency compensation .
 In our prior blog post, we noted that existing dVPN designs fail to provide strong privacy guarantees.
 Most notably, their decentralized nature requires strong guarantees on the traffic a dVPN node carries without violating a user's privacy, at any time.

 This post has presented VPN⁰, to the best of our knowledge, the first dVPN with strong privacy requirements and high performance.
 VPN⁰ is built around a Distributed Hash Table (DHT) atop of which we designed several privacy preserving mechanisms.
-Most notably, a strategy to prove, in zero knowledge, that a dVPN client is attempting to access a TLS domain.
+Most notably, a strategy to proof, in zero knowledge, that a dVPN client is attempting to access a TLS domain.
 This information is used by dVPN nodes to only allow through them traffic they are willing to carry, without violating dVPN users’ privacy.

 We integrated VPN⁰ with BitTorrent DHT and ProtonVPN, and benchmarked its performance.
 Our preliminary results show the feasibility of the approach but they also highlight a need for more research to speed up VPN⁰’s zero knowledge calculations.
 We believe the strong privacy guarantees offered by VPN⁰ will foster the development of future VPN solutions and protocols.